MartinvonBerg/wp-strip-image-metadata/README.md

-# WP Strip Image Metadata for JPG and WEBP Files
+# Strip Image Metadata for JPG and WEBP Files

 ## Disclaimer
 This Plugin is based on the work of Samiff and the Plugin "WP Strip Image Metadata".
 If you are looking for a simple Plugin to strip all Metadata you should install this one.
 Available from the WordPress.org plugin repository here: